mwouts/jupytext/docs/config.md

 The examples below assume that you use a `.jupytext`, `jupytext.toml` or `.jupytext.toml` Jupyter configuration file in TOML format.
 If you use another extension, please adapt the examples.
 For instance, if you want to use `jupytext.yml` in YAML format, replace the `=` sign with `:` and remove the double quotes.
 See also [`test_config.py`](https://github.com/mwouts/jupytext/blob/master/tests/test_config.py) for short examples in all the supported formats.

+Also, the examples are for Jupytext 1.11.0 or later.
+If you are using an older version, you should consult the [previous version](https://github.com/mwouts/jupytext/blob/v1.10.3/docs/config.md#configuring-paired-notebooks-globally) of this documentation.

 Say you want to always associate every `.ipynb` notebook with a `.md` file  (and reciprocally).
 This is done by adding the following to your `jupytext.toml` or `.jupytext.toml` Jupyter configuration file:
 ```
 # Always pair ipynb notebooks to md files